 All obligations under the Union Revolving Credit Facility are guaranteed by all direct and indirect wholly owned subsidiaries of the Company's Redbox Entertainment entity.

-As of the period ended March 31, 2022, and the period ended December 31, 2021, the Company was in compliance with all applicable loan covenants.
+As of the period ended December 31, 2021, the Company was in compliance with all applicable loan covenants.